Health and Human Performance

 This course introduces behavioral and social theories that are relevant to health promotion and disease prevention efforts.
 Emphasis is placed on how health behavior theory can explain health behavior and assist in program design.

-HHPH 420 - Program Implementation and Evaluation of Health Promotion
+HHPH 420 - Program Implementation and Evaluation in Public Health

 Hours: 3